 Anjulie A. Razak

-Strategy & Partnerships Manager, Yayasan MySDG
+Programme Manager, Yayasan MySDG

 Anjulie began her career in conservation, exploring innovative community-based solutions.
 Recognising the importance of stakeholder management and robust institutional capacities, she focused on building capacity for marginalised communities in environmentally-sensitive areas.
 Pursuing a double-degree scholarship, she earned an MBA and MSc in Sustainability Management from Universitas Gadjah Mada and Universitetet i Agder respectively.
 During this time, she investigated scaling community microgrids for rural electrification in Malaysia.
 Anjulie later served as a Research Coordinator at Universiti Malaya, specialising in greenhouse gas policies.
 Drawing on her project development and research skills, she now aims to shape the Foundation’s strategic vision to empower marginalised communities in Malaysia towards dignified livelihoods.